SPGoding/spu/README.md

 ## File Structure

 - `src`: Source code written in TypeScript.
-- `out`: Output JavaScript files.
+- `lib`: Output JavaScript files.

 ## How it Works

-The *WheelChief* system will try to parse your command(s) when you click 'Update'.
+The *WheelChief* system will try to parse your command(s) when you called 'update()'.
 All commands is stored in a `CmdNode`, whose format is very similiar to the format of the `commands.json` file that data generator provides:

 ```TypeScript
 interface CmdNode {